arun786/JavaEight/JavaInAction/Streams/BasicsOfStreams.md

    ## use of Limit in streams

+   Limit truncates a stream to contain no more element than the one specified in the limit.

         /**
         * @return list -> streams -> filter -> map -> limit -> collect to a list
         */